ByVoiceTech/Grammars/README.md

 ## Syntax

-Simple BNF style definitions, grammar names are surrounded by \<\>.
+Simple BNF style definitions.
+Grammars must be defined before they are referenced.
+Grammar names are surrounded by \<\>.
 Identifiers (words and grammar names within \<\>) must begin with a letter, can include numbers (after first letter), and may be upper or lower case:

     <Digit> = [one two three four five six seven eight nine zero oh];